IBM/event-automation/_eem_11.6/02-installing/04-installing-online.md

    Where:

    - `<target-namespace>` is the namespace where you want to install {{site.data.reuse.eem_name}} (`openshift-operators` if you are installing in all namespaces, or a custom name if you are installing in a specific namespace).
    - `<current_channel>` is the operator channel for the release you want to install (see the [support matrix]({{ 'support/matrix/#event-endpoint-management' | relative_url }})).
-For example "v11.4".
+For example "v11.6".
    - `<catalog-source-name>` is the name of the catalog source that was created for this operator.
-This is `ibm-eventendpointmanagement-catalog` when installing a specific version by using a CASE bundle, or `ibm-operator-catalog` if the source is the IBM Operator Catalog.
+Set this property to `ibm-eventendpointmanagement-catalog` when installing a specific version by using a CASE bundle, or `ibm-operator-catalog` if the source is the IBM Operator Catalog.

    b.
 Save the file as `subscription.yaml`.